samirulu87-jpg/JS-30-days-of-JavaScript/README.md

 -You will know more about how to use JavaScript to create and render data onto the screen\
 -A personal project, a weather project, and by the end of these sections you will include -your own night mode text modifier

-## This version holds the my personal code for the Assignments
+## This version holds the files for he assignment